kimxogus/react-native-version-check/README.md

 VersionCheck.needUpdate(2)
     .then((res) => {
-        console.log(res.isNeeded);    // false; because the second field of current and the lastest versions are the same as 1.
+        console.log(res.isNeeded);    // false; because first two fields of current and the lastest versions are the same as "0.1".
     });

 ```